Flammability ASTM D635, ISO 3795

 The flammability test is used to determine the relative rate of burning of self-supporting plastics.
 This test is mainly used for quality control, production control and material comparisons.
 It cannot be used as a criterion for fire hazard.

 The various flammability tests are all similar in that they (1) orient a test sample either horizontally or vertically and place it in the test chamber; (2) apply a flame from a Bunsen Burner for a specified time; and (3) measure the time or distance that the flame propagates.

 Specimen sizes for ASTM D635 are 125 mm long x 13 mm wide x the thickness to be rated.

 Specimen sizes for ISO 3795 are 100 x 356 mm (4" x 14") x no more than 13mm (0.5").

 Linear burning rate in mm per minute.

 If the flame burns through the test sample or drops from the test sample to ignite cotton below.

 **Please note that this test description is intentionally generic in nature and aimed at providing a descriptive summary to enhance test understanding.
-Standards can be obtained from appropriate standards authorities.
+The standards can be obtained from appropriate standards authorities.